There are different kinds of buyers.

 - In a bowl, combine chocolate syrup, melted butter, eggs and mix very well.
 Add this mixture to the dry ingredients.
 Mix until incorporated, making sure to scrape down the bottom and sides of the bowl.
 Do not over mix.
-Pour this to your prepared baking pan.
+Pour this into your prepared baking pan.
 Set aside.

 For the cheesecake swirl: